 We advocate psychology, psychological science and evidence-based practice in the society, including government, policy makers, user groups and the general public.
 We involve ourselves in matters concerning a wide range of professional issues, such as national health policy, psychological services, science & educational policies.

-We are responsible for the development, quality control and the running of the five-year specialist education for authorized psychologists, with over 4000 participants every year.
+We are responsible for the development, quality control and the facilitation of the five-year specialist education for authorized psychologists, over 4000 psychologists participates each year.

 We are a trade union for all members.
 We organize and train local, regional and national union representatives.
 And we take part in negotiations at all levels.

-We have a journal:“Tidsskrift for Norsk Psykologforening”, released with 12 issues a year.
+Our monthly journal:“Tidsskrift for Norsk Psykologforening”, publishes 12 times per year.
 We are also part owners of “Scandinavian Journal of Psychology”, jointly with the Nordic psychologist associations, and WILEY.